piyushagarwal08/JU-Notes/RPA.md

 # Universal Blob Storage
-* The ```Universal Blob Storage``` allows you to publish a set of generic storage API methods.By using this approach, the application services become agnostic of the native storage provider
+* The ```Universal Blob Storage``` allows you to publish a set of generic storage API methods.
+By using this approach, the application services become agnostic of the native storage provider
 * The UBS makes the process of switching between different flavours of storage solutions easy and transparent, facilitating cost optimization, performance scaling and data center improvements

 <img src="Images/Storage Framework.png">